Dr. Uzair Javaid

 As a result, organizations are now looking at alternative data acquisition and usage methods to protect themselves from legal action without limiting any advancements in the development of artificial intelligence.
 A leading solution to these challenges is Synthetic Data because of its use cases in both data privacy protection and.
 AI/ML development

-1. Enhanced Data Privacy and Compliance
+1. Enhanced Data Privacy and Compliance:

 Synthetic data refers to artificial data generated by algorithms that mimic the statistical properties of real-world data without containing any personally identifiable information.
 As organizations, startups and businesses across the globe invest in innovative AI/ML technologies, the demand for access and use of data increases.
 Therefore data protection and regulatory agencies globally are now implementing strict data privacy laws.